Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: s-PCA and s-NLPCA for Kolmogorov flow

-As expected, the PCA modes assume a Fourier-like shape in the $x$-direction.
-As discussed above, modes 1 and 2 form a mode pair that together reflects a translational dynamic.
-Mode 3 shows little modularity in $x$ but retains a wavenumber $k=4$ in its $y$-direction.
-The same pattern can be observed in modes 1 and 2.
-This wavenumber stems from the stationary forcing applied to the Navier-Stokes equations to generate Kolmogorov flow.
-Mode 4 appears to be a higher harmonic of the previous modes.
+We observe that the mean of the vorticity as well as all present PCA modes exhibit a wavenumber $n=4$ pattern in the $y$ direction stemming from the forcing wavenumber As expected, the PCA modes assume a Fourier-like shape in the $x$-direction.
+As discussed above and visualized in the trajectory of their projections in \cref{fig:trajectories}, modes 1 and 2 form a mode pair that together reflects a translational dynamic.
+Mode 3 is merely a higher harmonic of the translation in $x$ as well as a reflection of the shift and reflect symmetry.
+Calling on \cite{holmes2012} these shapes adhere exactly to the condition, that the space spanned by the modes be invariant under the symmetry operations of the system.
 It is obvious that this basis is not very representative of the low-dissipation snapshot in \cref{fig:KOLMO}, in whose vicinity the solution resides for a majority of time.
 When moving to s-PCA, a different behavior emerges.
-Mode 1 now represents a distorted version of the equilibrium state at this Reynolds number; see e.g. \citet{platt1991} for this equilibirium state.
-Modes 2 and 3 now approximate a vortex pair with centers at $(x_{c,1},y_{c,1})\approx (\pi/2,5\pi/4)$ and $(x_{c,2},y_{c,2})\approx (3\pi/2,\pi/4)$.
-This approximation is relatively crude, owing to the linear nature of the s-PCA.
-Mode 4 models the structures shed by the vortex pairs.
-We shall now investigate how well each of the non-PCA reconstructions capture the linear PCA modes.
+The mean now represents a distorted version of the equilibrium state at this Reynolds number; see e.g. \citet{platt1991} for this equilibrium state.
+This mean in addition to the modes visualized here are a linear modal representation of a relative periodic orbit embedded in the turbulent flow similar to the one reported in the supplementary material of \cite{chandler2013}.
+Here we observe a counter rotating vortex pair that is advected.
+It is reasonable to assume that this RPO is being shadowed by the turbulence for a long time, since it is being represented in the primary PCA modes.